cypress-io/cypress-example-recipes/examples/fundamentals__dynamic-tests/README.md

 1. you can fetch data using a script that runs _before_ Cypress starts.
 Save the results as a JSON file and load data using `require`.
 This has an advantage that the data does not change while running the tests, making debugging simpler.
 See suite called "generated from fixture" for an example.
 2. you can fetch the dynamic data before the tests and save as a local variable or context property, then have multiple tests assert against dynamic data items.
 See suite called "dynamic users" for example.
+3. you can get the data to use to create dynamic tests using [`cy.task`](https://on.cypress.io/task)